vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 Export resolves a collection, renders the sequence only when needed, decodes samples only when needed, and produces artifacts with diagnostics.

 The export layer is careful to share work.
-For example, if both MIDI and observed-range synth modulation are requested, the sequence render result can be reused.
+For example, if both MIDI and observed-range modulation are requested, the sequence render result can be reused.

 ### 21.18 `Validation`